situmtech/situm-android-getting-started/README.md

 });
 ```

-Finally draw the pois over the map.
+Finally, you can draw the POIs over the map.

 ```java
 getPoisUseCase.get(new GetPoisUseCase.Callback() {
     @Override